 How to Become a Web3 Blockchain Patent and IP Expert

 A career guide for legal professionals specializing in intellectual property.
-Learn how to apply patent, trademark, and copyright law to the novel challenges of the Web3 ecosystem.
+Learn how to apply patent, trademark, and copyright law to the novel.

 The Web3 industry is a hotbed of innovation, with novel technologies and business models being created at a breathtaking pace.
 This explosion of new ideas has created a parallel need for legal experts who can help projects protect their intellectual property (IP) in a world of open-source code and decentralized networks.
 The Web3 Patent and IP Expert is a specialized legal role that sits at this complex intersection.